Ogenche/Ogenche/README.md

-Hi, I’m Ogenche
+Hi, I’m Ogenche.
-I’m a software engineer
+I’m a software engineer.

 <!---
 Ogenche/Ogenche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.